 Many recent government documents are linked from the web sites of the agency or departments which publish them.
-The Federal Agencies Directory from Louisiana State University provides links to the home pages of agencies, departments and offices from each branch of the federal government.
-Since a link to “Publications” is often not prominently displayed on these home pages, Washburn School of Law’s Federal Agency Index also provides a direct link to publications on each site.
+The Federal Agencies Directory at USA.gov provides links to the home pages of agencies, departments and offices from each branch of the federal government.

 II.
 State Documents

 Many states also provide their government documents in full text on their official web sites.
-Visit USA.gov: State and Territorial Governments for direct links to state home pages.
+Visit USA.gov: State Governments for direct links to state and territory home pages.

 III.
 International Documents

 International governmental organizations, such as the United Nations and the European Union, also publish many reports and documents.
-The Goodson Law Library and Perkins/Bostock Public Documents and Maps receive many of these publications, which can generally be found in a search of the online catalog.
+The Goodson Law Library and Perkins/Bostock Library receive many of these publications, which can generally be found in a search of the online catalog.